 • Adult (18 + Years)

-• Must possess a positive attitude and the patience it takes to record an audio book
+• Must possess a positive attitude and the patience it takes to record an audiobook

 • Adult (18 + Years)

 • A high school diploma or equivalent

-• A good knowledge of English
+• A working knowledge of the English language

 • Attention to detail and a “perfectionist” attitude

-• Strong problem solving skills
+• Strong problem solver

-At home, or at our office in the Central Library Building in downtown Milwaukee.
+Location: At home, or at our office in the Central Library Building in downtown Milwaukee.